johnflavin/container-service-paper/README.md

 |       OS      | CentOS 5.10                                                                   | Fedora 20                                                                                 |
 |    Hardware   | x86_64 CPUs (Intel Xeon)                                                      | x86_64 CPUs (Intel Xeon)                                                                  |

 The reason I want to note this table is less about the specific values, more about the row titles and what kind of information they thought it relevant to include.
+(If I can editorialize for a moment, were I making this table I would have transposed it.
+It seems like the information in the rows here seems more appropriate to put into columns, because they are completely unrelated categories of information.
+But the columns here are two instances of the same thing, and I would think those should be rows.
+But that's just me, I guess.)

-The Dice coefficient stuff is for the resting state comparisons.
-They used FSL MELODIC with a range of different parameter options.
-They compared results for the two clusters using the "binarized thresholded components".
+The mention of the Dice coefficient from before is explained in more detail as being used for the resting state comparisons.
+They processed the resting state images with FSL MELODIC with a range of different parameter options.
+They compared the resulting images from the two clusters, specifically the "binarized thresholded components", using the Dice coefficient.

-For the Freesurfer and CIVET results, they are using the cortical thickness.
-They did not compute any metrics directly on the outputs (because they are surfaces, I guess?) but instead used a MATLAB toolbox.
+For the Freesurfer and CIVET results, they are comparing the runs from the two clusters using the cortical thickness.
+The reason for this is that this measure is part of a "long pipeline" that, because there are more links in the computational chain, is more sensitive to numerical errors.
+When comparing the results they did not compute any metrics directly from/on the outputs (not sure why; because the surfaces are hard to work with, I guess?) but instead used a MATLAB toolbox.

 > Resampled thickness files from both Freesurfer and CIVET were imported to the SurfStat MATLAB toolbox for statistical analyses.